FDA 510(k) & ISO Certified

 Founders built to win

-Clinical depth + commercial execution + technology leadership — the three capabilities that matter most in medtech commercialization, united in one founding team.
+Clinical depth + commercial execution + technology leadership — the three capabilities that matter most in medtech commercialization.

 LH